pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

 # Upgrade Notes

 ## 10.5.0
+- [Class Definitions] Resolving classes or services will no longer catch exceptions in Pimcore 11.
+Remove invalid references from class definitions.
 - [Sessions] Changed default value for `symfony.session.cookie_secure` to `auto`
 - [Listings] `JsonListing` class is deprecated.
 Please use `CallableFilterListingInterface`, `FilterListingTrait` and `CallableOrderListingInterface`, `OrderListingTrait` instead.
   For examples please see existing classes, e.g. `Pimcore\Model\Document\DocType\Listing`.